This post may contain affiliate links. Read our disclosure policy here.

 Homemade Strawberry Milk

 There’s something about a glass of ice-cold homemade strawberry milk that always hits the spot.
 And this recipe works just like store-bought syrup.
-Just stir the syrup into your choice of milk and enjoy it for a delicious treat that’s made with better ingredients.
+Just stir it into your choice of milk and enjoy it for a delicious treat that’s made with better ingredients.

 It works great with regular milk or other non-dairy options such as almond, soy, and oat milk.